-Corequisite(s): May be taken with EDU 334.
+Corequisite(s): Must be taken concurrently with EDU 314, EDU 334.

 Students will study the methods and materials applicable to teaching mathematics to children ages 3-8.
-A problem-
+A problem-solving approach will be emphasized.

-EDU 340 - Assessment of Teaching and Learning, 3 credit hours
+EDU 340 - Assessment and Data Literacy, 3 credit hours